Debanjan-C/Adult_Income/README.md

 This dataset contains information that was extracted from a census in a past year.
 The individuals are above age 16 and the dataset contains information about individuals, their work type (private company employee, government employee, etc), their education levels, marital status, occupation (like technical field, farmer, etc), their race and many more information.
 The dataset then shows us the income column as the target column and that shows us if an individuals salary is above or below $50K.

 ### Data Dictionary
+Our dataset has about 32561 rows or that many individuals and 15 columns initailly.
+I removed one of them as it showed categorical labels for individuals and there education, but it did not start from 0 and started from one which would cause trouble when modelling.
+So 14 columns
 - age: (int data type), numerical data.
 It contains each of the individuals - -- workclass: (string/object data type), cateogorical data.
 It contains the details of what type of work type each individual has liek private job, government job, etc.
 - fnlwgt: (int data type), numerical data.
 This is a final weight ranking section that is determined by the amount of folks who are over 16, Hispanic and they evaluate the weight by the race, age and sex.
 - education: (string/object data type), cateogorical data.
 It contains the education completed levels of each of the individuals int he census.
 Some have completed up to high school, some have gone to college, some are still in school.